esri-es/ArcGIS-REST-API/HostedFeatureServices/README.md

 > **Example**: [
 https://services7.arcgis.com/rF1wdZICHfgsvter/arcgis/rest/admin/services/NewFeatureService/FeatureServer/addToDefinition](https://services7.arcgis.com/rF1wdZICHfgsvter/arcgis/rest/admin/services/NewFeatureService/FeatureServer/addToDefinition)

 This operation allows us to add a table to a database (`<serviceName>` param).
-This  The result of this operation is a response indicating success or failure with error code and description.
+The result of this operation is a response indicating success or failure with error code and description.

 In the `addToDefinition` param you have to define which layer type you want to create.